 This redemption bonus makes each point worth 1.35 cents each.
 However, you may still find more value in transferring your points to a 1:1 travel partner.

-Like the personal Amex Platinum, the Amex Business Platinum card comes with annual travel credits, airport lounge access, and other air and hotel perks.
+Like the personal Amex Platinum, the Amex Business Platinum card comes with annual travel credits, airport lounge access (enrollment may be required), and other air and hotel perks.
 This is also one of the strongest and most lavish cards available to the public — literally!
 Made of metal, it is one of the best metal cards that doesn’t require an invitation in order to apply.

 There is also a 50% bonus (1.5 points per $1) on eligible purchases of $5,000 or more (up to 1 million points annually).